Georgia State University College of Law

-The Georgia State University College of Law is a law school located in downtown Atlanta, Georgia.
+Georgia State University College of Law is a law school located in downtown Atlanta, Georgia.
 Founded in 1982, it is accredited by the American Bar Association and is a member of the Association of American Law Schools.

-In addition to the Juris Doctor degree, the college offers joint degree programs with other colleges at Georgia State University.
+In addition to the Juris Doctor degree, the college offers joint degree programs with other colleges at Georgia State University and the Georgia Tech School of City and Regional Planning.

 The college offers a full-time and a part-time program.
-The cost of tuition at GSU Law for the 2018–2019 academic year is $17,050 for residents and $36,659 for non-residents.
+The cost of tuition at Georgia State Law for the 2024–25 academic year is $17,596 for full time in-state students, $38,578 for out-of-state students and $38,850 for out-of-country students.